cjtu/craterpy/CONTRIBUTING.rst

 You did it!
 -----------
-At this point, you've sucessfully submitted a pull request to craterpy!
+At this point, you've successfully submitted a pull request to craterpy!
 Sit tight while a collaborator reviews your contribution.
 We might ask you to clarify or update something, but if you followed this guide then we should be able to merge your contribution in no time!

 What if I'm stuck on something or having doubts about getting started?
 ----------------------------------------------------------------------
-Email Christian at cj.taiudovicic@gmail.com.
-Seriously.
-If you made it this far, we want to hear from you!
+Get in touch on the Issue board or by emailing Christian at cj.taiudovicic@gmail.com.
+We'd be happy to help you get started!

 Code of Conduct
 ---------------